+Stress does not merely afflict your mind, it can also affect you on a cellular level.
 In fact, long-term stress can lead to a wide range of illnesses- from headaches to stomach disorders to depression- and can even increase the risk of serious conditions like stroke and heart disease.
 Understanding the mind/stress/health connection can help you better manage stress and improve your health and well-being.
-Acute stress, episodic acute stress, and chronic stress

-Why is stress month so important?
+Why is Stress Month so Important?

 Stress can be debilitating, and it can cause and/or aggravate health problems.
 Every April, healthcare professionals from across the country join forces to increase public awareness about not only the causes, but also the treatments for the growing stress epidemic in our country.
 We understand what living better really means at 25 Again.
 We have the data.
 We have the doctors.

 Most importantly, we have the Members who share their stories of renewed vitality every day.
-They tell us that it’s because we’re there for them when they need us; because we listen, we learn, & we truly get to know who they are as people.
+They tell us that it’s because we’re there for them when they need us; because we listen, we learn, and we truly get to know who they are as people.
 And knowing our clients means we know how to treat their unique symptoms in the manner that works best for them.
 Living life with optimized hormones, is living life to the fullest again.
 A life with optimized hormones is a life where stress melts away, and you know you have a team of medical experts on your side, to keep you living well and living healthy.

 If you suffer from chronic stress and can’t influence or change the situation, then you’ll need to think about changing your approach and what that might look like.
 Be willing to be open-minded and flexible about any and all solutions to your stress.
 Remember, you have the ability to choose how you respond to stressors, and you may have to try various options.
 Optimizing your hormones with our First step $199 optimal health assessment, and the best way to start getting answers.
 How is it different than getting your labs done anywhere else?
 You may have heard in the past after lab work results “you’re in normal range.”
 It’s important to remember that “normal” does NOT mean optimal – two very different things.
 Our providers go the extra mile by listening to your symptoms, concerns, complaints, and an in depth health history to start.
 After this consultation, our medical experts know exactly what to look for, and how to find those answers – by optimizing your hormones and optimizing your life.
 We go the extra mile.
 Combat your stress, by taking action – know that you are on your way to a stress free life.